 As well as checking that you are interviewing the right person in the right household, the CAPI program also has the key checks for the routing built into the system.
 This means that for anyone being interviewed in their issued household, you will be routed automatically through the demographic section of the individual questionnaire.

-Changes for Wave 15
+Changes for Wave 14

 Coversheet: As last year - no changes.
-Note, however, that tracking details collected last year are pre-printed for you on the inside back page of the Coversheet.
-Tracking details for this year are collected at the end of the Individual Questionnaire.
+Note, however, that the tracking details were removed from the Coversheet last year and this information is now collected at the end of the Individual Questionnaire.